 Out of curiosity, your author tried EFF's Panopticlick, which tests how unique the user's browser is based on the information it shares with visited web sites.
 Surfing to the web site with Iceweasel in Tails gives a slightly lower number of bits of identifying information, primarily because the browser has no plugins installed (which can be detected) and hence cannot expose the presence of Flash or of Java fonts.

 Tails not only bundles privacy-preserving software and browser extensions, but the developers have also customized the Debian system and pre-configured many of its applications with security in mind.
 For instance, Tails is protected against memory recovery: on shutdown or when the boot medium is physically removed, the computer's memory is wiped.
 The process is explained in detail on the wiki.
 In short: when the memory erasure process is triggered, a new Linux kernel is booted with kexec and all free memory is overwritten once with zeros.
 This way, each part of the memory is either overwritten by loading the new kernel in it or erased explicitly once the new kernel is loaded.

-queries go through Tor instead.
+Tails has configured its firewall to drop incoming packets by default and to forbid queries to DNS resolvers on the LAN, as this can result in leaks.
+DNS queries go through Tor instead.
 Automatic media mounting is disabled to protect against vulnerabilities, although the developers still think that manually mounting internal disks may be too easy.